Stochastic Modeling and Simulation of Viral Evolution: Conclusion and Outlook

+The second main result of this paper is concerned with the mechanisms that drive a RNA virus population to extinction.
+As mentioned before, in the framework of multitype branching processes, there are essentially to main attributes associated with this type of event: the probability of occurrence of deleterious effects $d$ and the maximum replicative capability $R$.
+If in addition to these two, one also considers the carrying capacity as a fundamental parameter of the phenotypic model then it is possible to show that the two principal mechanisms of extinction, lethal mutagenesis and mutational meltdown, are based on the same mathematical principle.
+Therefore, as far as the phenotypic model is concerned, this is a proof of the claim~\cite{MOBJ17} that these two mechanisms are ``two sides of the same coin''.

-Finally, during the modeled viral evolution process presented here we have considered three types of fitness effects; the deleterious, beneficial and neutral.
-By doing this, our model was kept simple and the computational simulations can be easily handled and analyzed by different users.
-However, fitness effects represent a broad group forces acting on virus replication and one direction for further investigation would be to ungroup some of these forces and test them.
-For example, on the deleterious side, the inclusion of defective interfering particles could yield a particular extinction mechanism, whereas on the beneficial side, the inclusion of recombination could help the viral population escape from extinction.
+Finally, for the sake of simplicity the phenotypic model considers only three basic types of fitness effects; the deleterious, beneficial and neutral.
+However, fitness effects represent a broad group forces acting on virus replication and one possible direction for further investigation would be to ungroup some of these forces and test their action.
+For example, on the deleterious side, the inclusion of defective interfering particles could yield another extinction mechanism, whereas on the beneficial side, the inclusion of recombination could help the viral population escape from extinction.

-\paragraph{Acknowledgments.} LG acknowledges the support of FAPESP through the grant 14/13382-1.
+\paragraph{Acknowledgments.} LG acknowledges the support of FAPESP through the grant number 14/13382-1.
 BG and DC received financial support from CAPES.